Are You Exfoliating Your Scalp?

 How to Make Clarifying DIY Scalp Scrub:

 In a small dish combine two tablespoons natural sugar, one tablespoon coconut oil, and one teaspoon apple cider vinegar.
 Mash with a fork until scrub forms.

 Add one teaspoon honey and three drops of rosemary essential oil.
 Blend into the scrub with a fork.

 How to Use a DIY Scalp Scrub to Remove Scalp Buildup:

-Apply one to two quarter-size amounts of scalp scrub to wet hair.
+Apply one to two quarter-size amounts of scalp scrub to dry or damp hair.
 Using your

 Massaging the scalp not only increases circulation but exfoliates dead skin cells, dirt, and oil that

 Allow the scrub to detox your scalp for several minutes.
 You can shave your legs or just soak in a

 After allowing the mask to set, rinse and cleanse with shampoo.
 And apply a conditioner as normal.

 How Often Should You Apply a Scalp Scrub?